VBench-2.0: Advancing Video Generation Benchmark Suite for Intrinsic Faithfulness: Conclusion

 \section{Conclusion}

 While recent video generative models have achieved \textit{superficial faithfulness}, true progress requires advancing towards \textit{intrinsic faithfulness}, ensuring adherence to physical laws, commonsense reasoning, and structured coherence.
 To address this, we introduced VBench-2.0, a benchmark assessing models on five key dimensions beyond superficial faithfulness.
+To accurately evaluate these more challenging dimensions, we fully explore the capabilities of state-of-the-art vision-language models (VLMs) and large language models (LLMs).
+We build generalists in dimensions where they excel, and employ various specialists for assessment in areas where they are less proficient.
 VBench-2.0 complements VBench by expanding evaluation to deeper aspects of video generation, providing a multi-dimensional and human-aligned evaluation framework.
 We believe that VBench-2.0 is an important contribution to the video generation community, shaping the field into its next era.

-\textbf{Limitations and Future Work.} We will continually add more video generative models to VBench-2.0 when they become available.
+\textbf{Future Work.} We will continually add more video generative models to VBench-2.0 when they become available.

 \textbf{Potential Negative Societal Impacts.} Although VBench-2.0 does not directly generate videos, the evaluation process inevitably involves working with generated content.
 As video generative models grow more powerful and capable of producing increasingly realistic scenes, we emphasize the importance of safety and ethical considerations when using these models.
 We encourage responsible use to mitigate potential risks associated with AI-generated media.